Student update: Changes to the Immigration Rules, September 2024

 Appendix Children

-Also for applications made on or after 8 October 2024, any applicant aged 18 or over who is applying under this appendix can only do so if their last grant of permission was as a dependent child of their parent(s) and if that permission is still valid, or expired no more than 14 days before the date of the new application.
+Also as of 8 October 2024, any applicant aged 18 or over who is applying under this appendix can only do so if their last grant of permission was as a dependent child of their parent(s) and if that permission is still valid, or expired no more than 14 days before the date of the new application.
 This will not apply to applicants over the age of 18 applying as a dependent child under Appendix Bereaved Partner or Appendix Victim of Domestic Abuse.

 Miscellaneous changes

 The Home Office uses a currency conversion website called OANDA to convert currencies to GBP as part of their case working process.
-OANDA do not provide an exchange rate for Mongolian Tugrik, and so case workers will be instructed to use the Foreign, Commonwealth & Development Office consular rate of exchange (FCDO CER) for this currency for all applications made on or after 8 October 2024.
+OANDA do not provide an exchange rate for Mongolian Tugrik, and so case workers will be instructed to use the Foreign, Commonwealth & Development Office consular rate of exchange (FCDO CER) for this currency as of 8 October 2024.

 If you'd like to stay up to date on any changes in immigration rules affecting students, sign up to our student newsletter.
 Our monthly email shares all the latest for international students on immigration, fees and our work to advocate for a positive international student experience for everyone coming to study in the UK.